-Orgtbl mode has several translator functions built-in:
+Orgtbl mode has built-in translator functions:

-orgtbl-to-tsv (TAB-separated values)
+orgtbl-to-tsv (TAB-separated values),

 #+ORGTBL: SEND test orgtbl-to-latex :lend " \\\\[2mm]"

 For a new language translator, define a converter function.
 It can be a generic function, such as shown in this example.
 It marks a beginning and ending of a table with ‘!BTBL!’ and ‘!ETBL!’; a beginning and ending of lines with ‘!BL!’ and ‘!EL!’; and uses a TAB for a field separator:

 (defun orgtbl-to-language (table params) "Convert the orgtbl-mode TABLE to language." (orgtbl-to-generic table (org-combine-plists '(:tstart "!BTBL!" :tend "!ETBL!" :lstart "!BL!" :lend "!EL!" :sep "\t") params)))

 The documentation for the

 a complete list of parameters, each of which can be passed through to